T3RRY4/terrys-hud/README.md

 terry's hud
 ===========
-Please note that the HUD is currently Work-In-Progress and may have bugs or uncomplete features.
+**Please note that the HUD is currently Work-In-Progress and may have bugs or uncomplete features.**<br>
 [**View the progress on the HUD**](https://miro.com/app/embed/o9J_kqEdj6w=/?&pres=1)

 Installation